Are Prince Harry And Meghan Markle Moving In Together At Kensington Palace?

 Prince Harry and Meghan Markle’s romance has been fast moving since the pair started dating last summer and now all the marriage rumors are starting to heat up for the two.
 As the couple grows closer, people want to know if Prince Harry and Meghan Markle are living together?
 Rumor has it that Meghan might be planning a big move into Harry’s Kensington Palace home.

 It’s no secret that Meghan Markle has been to Kensington Palace to visit Prince Harry numerous times.
 Most recently Meghan was in London for a visit and stayed with Harry in his royal home.
 It was the same visit where Harry and Meghan went on a romantic date after hours at the Natural History Museum as the Inquisitr reported.
-While she was in town for the visit, Meghan reportedly did stay with Prince Harry in his home on the royal grounds.
+While she was in town for that visit, Meghan reportedly did stay with Prince Harry in his home on the royal grounds.

-Prior to her March Kensington Palace visit, Meghan Markle has reportedly spent plenty of time with Prince Harry in his home.
-While her USA network hit Suits has been on a filming hiatus, Meghan has been spending as much time with Harry as their schedules permit.
-She even spent much of January and February in London with her royal boyfriend and while she was there, she stayed at Kensington Palace the whole time.
+Before her March Kensington Palace visit, Meghan Markle has reportedly spent plenty of time with Prince Harry in his home.
+While her USA Network hit Suits has been on a filming hiatus, Meghan has been spending as much time with Harry as their schedules permit.
+She even spent much of January and February in London with her royal boyfriend, and while she was there, she stayed at Kensington Palace the whole time.

 Prince Harry and Meghan Markle are reportedly moving into Kensington Palace together. https://t.co/DYalgcY1yb pic.twitter.com/Sw77pdTGXX